compute-io/incrmmean/README.md

 #### mmean( [value] )

 If provided a `value`, the method updates and returns the mean of the current window.
-If not provided a `value`, the method returns the mean of the current window.
+If not provided a `value`, the method returns the current mean.

 ``` javascript
 var mu;